winslowb/read-news/README.md

 Terminal-based RSS reader and article fetcher, built with Python!

 This tool allows you to:

-Load and display articles from your favorite RSS feeds
+- Load and display articles from your favorite RSS feeds

-Select an article to fetch and read the full text
+- Select an article to fetch and read the full text

-Fetch articles using a real browser User-Agent to bypass basic anti-scraping blocks
+- Fetch articles using a real browser User-Agent to bypass basic anti-scraping blocks

 🚀 Features
-Read RSS feed URLs from a feeds.txt file
+- Read RSS feed URLs from a feeds.txt file

-List all recent articles across multiple sources
+- List all recent articles across multiple sources

-Download and parse full article content
+- Download and parse full article content

-Simple terminal UI with numbered selections
+- Simple terminal UI with numbered selections

-Automatically uses a realistic Chrome User-Agent
+- Automatically uses a realistic Chrome User-Agent

-🛠 Requirements
-Python 3.8+

-feedparser

-newspaper3k

-GitHub CLI (gh) if you want to work with GitHub directly

 Install Python libraries:
 ~~~